RainingSea/cese/project/website/WhishListTracker/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The 'Wishlist Tracker' web application will be developed using Python's built-in HTTP server for handling requests and responses, along with HTML for the frontend.
-The application will use simple file I/O for data storage, leveraging the 'os' and 'json' libraries for managing user data and wishlist items.
-The structure will be kept simple to ensure ease of use and maintainability.",
+"Implementation approach": "The 'Wishlist Tracker' application will be developed using HTML for the front end and Python for the back end.
+The core features will be implemented as follows: The Registration and Login functionalities will be handled through HTML forms that interact with Python functions to manage user data.
+The Dashboard Page will allow users to add, view, update, and remove wishlist items through simple forms and buttons.
+User authentication will be managed in memory during a session, and data will be stored in local text files for persistence.",

-"UI design": "The application will consist of three main pages: Registration Page, Login Page, and Dashboard Page.
-The Registration Page will have fields for username and password, along with a submit button.
-The Login Page will mirror this layout.
-The Dashboard Page will feature a form for adding items (item name, description, desired price) and will display the current wishlist items with options to update or remove them.
-Each page will have a consistent header for navigation and a footer for additional information.",
+"UI design": "The user interface will consist of the following components: 1.
+Registration Page: A form with fields for username and password, and a submit button.
+2. Login Page: A similar form for user authentication.
+3. Dashboard Page: Input fields for adding items (item name, description, desired price), buttons for adding, updating, and removing items, and a display area for the current wishlist.
+The Logout functionality will be a button that redirects to the Login Page.",

-"Data Storage": "User data will be stored in 'users.txt' with each line containing a username and password separated by a comma.
-Wishlist items will be stored in 'wishlist_<username>.txt', with each line containing item details in the format: item_name,description,desired_price.
-This ensures that each user has a separate file for their wishlist, complying with the requirement to avoid SQL databases.",
+"Data Storage": "Data will be stored in local text files.
+User information will be stored in 'users.txt', while wishlist items will be stored in 'wishlist.txt'.
+Each line in 'users.txt' will contain a username and password, and each line in 'wishlist.txt' will contain item details formatted as 'item_name|description|desired_price'.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "wishlist_template.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "wishlist.txt"],

 "Data structures and interfaces": " classDiagram